fleetdm/fleet/articles/apple-developer-certificates-on-linux-for-configuration-profile-signing.md

-1. Execute the following command in your Linux system's terminal, replacing `&lt;FQDN or IP>` with the fully qualified domain name or IP address of your target computer:
+1. Execute the following command in your Linux system's terminal, replacing `admin@<FQDN or IP>` with your user name and the fully qualified domain name or IP address of your target computer:
 ```
 scp admin@<FQDN or IP>:/tmp/application.csr /Users/Shared/
 ```